samliu21/cs452/README.md

 - Load the user task's registers, ELR, SP, and SPSR  into the registers.
 - Call `eret` to jump to the address indicated by the user task's ELR.
 This should either be the entry point of the task if we’re entering it for the first time, or the task's last executed instruction otherwise.

 When we switch from a task back to the kernel, we call `svc` with the appropriate syscall number.
 The `svc` call puts us in kernel mode.
 Using the previously saved pointers to the kernel and user task objects, we save the user task’s registers and restore the kernel’s registers.
-Finally we read and pass `ESR` to the syscall handler.
+Finally we pass `ESR` to the syscall handler.

 ### Syscall
 When a task makes a syscall, the PC jumps back to the kernel’s main loop.
 The kernel grabs the syscall number from the `ESR` register, and handles the command appropriately (e.g. `create` will allocate a new task and add it to the scheduler).
 For syscalls like `create` and `my_tid` that have a return value, the kernel places this value in `R0`.
 It then schedules the next task and jumps into it.